malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 Firstly, this is not a definition, but an example.
 One that implores the reader to refer to their own intuition in order to guess the author's meaning.
 Secondly it leaves ambiguous the case of dreams, which many might argue also carry some extent of conscious-like awareness.
 But this is typical of any research in this field, and I shall do no better.

 Here's my attempt at defining consciousness of the form that shall be discussed here.
 Consciousness is not just the state of being awake.
-It is the collection of first-person experiences that we have while awake.
+It is the collection of first-person subjective experiences that we have while awake.
 Not only do we have such experiences, but we can be aware of the fact that we are having or have had those experiences.
-We also have first-person experiences while dreaming, and thus consciousness refers to those experiences too.
+We also have first-person subjective experiences while dreaming, and thus consciousness refers to those experiences too.
 In contrast, consciousness is absent when in deep sleep, and presumably when in vegetative comas.
 Likewise we are not conscious of everything that happens in our brain, even at the best of times.
 For example, when you look across the room and observe a chair, you have no awareness of any of the processes that just occurred within the brain that took the visual sensory information and identified that a chair was present.
 So, consciousness includes the things that you aware of, and excludes those things that you are not aware of.

 Unfortunately there is still much ambiguity there.
 But it will suffice for now.